 Is A Small Boat Radar Setup Worth Having?

-It was only a few years ago that I fitted a small boat radar system on my boat, Alacazam.
+It was quite a few years ago that I fitted a small boat radar system on my boat, Alacazam.
 A silly omission really, as I was at that time making regular trips across the English Channel, one of the world's busiest shipping lanes.

 It wasn't just the cost - although that did come into it - but the thought of all the battery juice that the system would suck up.